- Numbers 25:10-29:40

 ▪ Will I choose obedience like Elijah?

-▪ Can I see how the disobedience of Moses left him outside the promise land?
+▪ Can I see how the disobedience of Moses left him outside the promised land?

 ▪ Does obedience ring true to me when it comes to the Spirit of God?